 You can’t get this from your team.
 Over time, I built my own personal Board of Directors–people outside the company who I could learn from, confide in, and be accountable to.

-Leading a team of your friends and former peers can be hugely rewarding, but it’s your responsibility as a leader to set clear expectations and act fairly.
+It can be hugely rewarding to lead friends and former peers, but it’s your responsibility as a leader to set clear expectations and act fairly.
 Even experienced leaders can benefit from reviewing their relationships to make sure they are healthy.

 Leave us a comment and let us know: